odysseyscience/react-s3-uploader/README.md

 ```

-This expects a request to `/s3/sign` to return JSON with a `signedUrl` property.
+This expects a request to `/s3/sign` to return JSON with a `signedUrl` property that can be used
+to PUT the file in S3.

 Server-Side
 -----------